erkgmz/e-lp/README.md

 require('./content')(app);
 ```

 Since no specific file is mentioned, Webpack will go into the `./content` directory and look for an _index_ file.
-I decided to use index files so I can `require` in files synchronously and keep code maintainable.
+I decided to use index files so I can `require` files synchronously and keep code maintainable.

 The controller in `./js/content/content-controller.js` exports a function that takes 1 argument.
 This function is called in `./js/content/index.js` and passes a reference to the Angular module from `./js/index.js` as an argument.

-We also pass in the `$scope` object via [Inline Array Annotation](https://docs.angularjs.org/guide/di) so we can expose our variables for use in the HTML.
+We also pass in the `$scope` object via [Inline Array Annotation](https://docs.angularjs.org/guide/di) so we can expose our variables.

 [Angular Animate documentation](https://docs.angularjs.org/api/ngAnimate)